al-march/ngx-popovers/packages/popover/README.md

 };
 ```

-And then just add your new provider to any module:
+Add your new provider to any module:

 ```typescript
 @Component({